 Musiah is a new way for kids to learn the piano.
 This AI-powered piano learning platform offers the benefits of a live teacher while allowing kids to learn at an ideal pace.
 Musiah, the AI teacher, comments on your child’s playing skills and leads them through their entire piano-learning journey.

-With Musiah, kids can quickly learn to play the piano and build a foundation on the concepts before even reading sheet music.
+With Musiah online piano lessons, kids can quickly learn to play the piano and build a foundation on the concepts before even reading sheet music.
 They can also master the basics of different styles, including classical, rock, blues, and folk.

 Musiah keeps kids engaged in practice with a storytelling-led approach that encourages them to unlock new levels by completing challenges.
 In addition, your child can overcome stage fright with performance-based challenges that simulate real-life piano performances.